Category Archives: United States

 Like Yesterday

 The Anonymous Economist draws my attention to this amazing story: James McGaugh is one of the world’s leading experts on how the human memory system works.
 But these days, he admits he’s stumped.
-McGaugh’s journey through an intellectual purgatory began six years ago when a woman now known only as AJ wrote him a letter detailing her […]
+McGaugh’s journey through an intellectual purgatory began six years ago when a woman now known only as AJ wrote him a letter […]

 Chef Can’t Stand Heat

 Scientology is evil rubbish.
 South Park is gloriously disrespectful of every kind of religious and ideological fairy tale.
-So this story LOS ANGELES (Reuters) - Soul singer Isaac Hayes said on Monday he was quitting his job as the voice of the lusty character “Chef” on the satiric cable TV cartoon “South Park,” citing the show’s […]
+So this story LOS ANGELES (Reuters) – Soul singer Isaac Hayes said on Monday he was quitting his job as the voice of the lusty character “Chef” on the satiric cable TV cartoon “South Park,” citing the […]

 Countrified

 For girls (or boys) reading this who used to have a crush on John Corbett, the actor who played DJ Chris Stevens in the TV series Northern Exposure, an uncharacteristically frivolous Gloria Salt has some bad news.
-For the (other) boys, all I can say is that there’s a special kind of schadenfreude that comes from […]
+For the (other) boys, all I can say is that there’s a special kind of schadenfreude that comes […]

 Fatuous Bint